ac1ra/NUC7i3BNH-Hackintosh/README.md

 # NUC7i3BNH-Hackintosh
 [GUIDE] Installing macOS Mojave (10.14.x) on Intel NUC7i3BNH using Clover UEFI.

 **UPD 23.03.2020:** MacOS Catalina (10.15.x) is working.

-**UPD 07.07.2020:** Moving from macOS Mojave to macOS Catalina with an existing MultiBeast 11 for macOS Mojave installation.
+Moving from macOS Mojave to macOS Catalina with an existing MultiBeast 11 for macOS Mojave installation.
 The following directions allow a user to manually remove kexts from /Library/Extensions and recache system on macOS Catalina.

 1. Update to macOS Catalina using UniBeast 10​
 2. Run MultiBeast 12 to install all post-installation items​